 The third week of November into mid- December is brown trout spawn with real good catch rates and probably the best time of year to fish if you are looking for something big.
 Not much going on the surface but nymphing and streamers will bring a lot of fish to the boat.
 Off season rates and lodging packages start November 1st to March 31st.

-Each guided trips transportation from Flaming Gorge Resort to and from the Green River, professional instruction by experienced guides, soft drinks and water, most flies and terminal tackle.
-Full day trips include a hearty lunch.
+Each guided trip includes transportation from Flaming Gorge Resort to and from the Green River, professional instruction by experienced guides, soft drinks, and water, most flies, and terminal tackle.
+Trips also include one of our exclusive Flaming Gorge Resort hats.

 See the "What to Bring FAQ."